Oragene

 Oragene is the trade name for DNA Genotek's non-invasive DNA self-collection kit.
 Oragene allows the collection, stabilization and long-term storage of DNA from saliva at ambient temperature.
 Oragene first became available to the genetic research community in 2004.
 Oragene is available in a variety of formats for various markets.
 In 2011, Oragene•Dx received 510(k) clearance from the U.S. Food and Drug Administration (FDA).

 History

-Oragene was invented by Dr. H. Chaim Birnboim.
-The basis for Oragene is outlined in his 1979 paper which described the widely used method of alkaline extraction of plasmid DNA from bacteria.
-For the first time, genetic researchers had access to a mechanism to collect large amounts of high quality DNA through non-invasive sampling.
-Prior to this discovery, the only option for those with this requirement was to use blood samples.
-Oragene allows donors to spit into a plastic tube to provide a reliable, high quality DNA sample in a non-invasive way.
+Oragene was invented in the early 2000's by Dr. H. Chaim Birnboim.
+The composition of Oragene is not related to the widely used method of alkaline extraction of plasmid DNA from bacteria.
+For the first time, genetic researchers had ready access to large amounts of high quality human DNA through a non-invasive, self-collection sampling procedure.
+Once collected, the DNA is stable at room temperature for many years.

 Features

 Oragene is used by academic research institutions, bone marrow donor registries, hospitals, clinical testing laboratories, and direct-to-consumer genetic testing companies who require large amounts of high quality DNA from a large number of donors.
 The non-invasive collection method offered by Oragene allows collection of DNA from those who might be unwilling to provide a blood sample.
 In addition, Oragene can be sent via the standard postal system providing the ability for customers to scale their operations on a global basis.
 Oragene can be used to collect more samples from patients and donors with at-home or in-office point-of-care DNA collection.

 Oragene is compatible with a variety of downstream applications including microarrays and next generation sequencing.

 Oragene is referenced in over 1100 peer-reviewed scientific journals including the following: